datkk06/OpenStack-Tutorial/Content/working-heat.md

     default: small
 ```

-In the **output** section, we specified outputs to the user: the name of the instance and the IP address.
+In the **output** section, we can specify outputs to the user: the name of the instance and the IP address.
 Otherwise, the user would have to look it up themselves once the stack has been created.
 ```
  outputs:
   instance_name: